near/read-rpc/README.md

 ### [config](configuration/README.md)

-The configuration module is responsible for managing the configuration settings of the NEAR readnode project.
+The configuration module is responsible for managing the configuration settings of the NEAR ReadRPC project.

 ## Docker compose